-Check your readiness to take an online course by doing the self-assessment quiz for distance learning at, http://bellevuecollege.edu/distance/WebAssess/.
+Check your readiness to take an online course by doing the self-assessment quiz for distance learning at http://distance-ed.bcc.ctc.edu/WebAssess/.
 It is important that students enrolled in the course are reading at college level, are able to work with less direct instruction, and have time available to complete the reading and assignments.
 The instructor will provide the structure for the class and act as a "Coach" as you proceed through the course.
 You can leave messages for the instructor at any time by e-mail or phone, and she will respond to you as quickly as possible.